Bernard Montgomery: Between the world wars

-1920s
+1920s and Ireland

-After the First World War Montgomery commanded the 17th (Service) Battalion of the Royal Fusiliers, a battalion in the British Army of the Rhine, before reverting to his substantive rank of captain (brevet major) in November 1919.
-He had not at first been selected for the Staff College in Camberley, Surrey (his only hope of ever achieving high command).
+After the First World War, Montgomery commanded the 17th (Service) Battalion of the Royal Fusiliers, a battalion in the British Army of the Rhine, before reverting to his substantive rank of captain (brevet major) in November 1919.
+He had not at first been selected for the Staff College, Camberley, Surrey (his only hope of ever achieving high command).
 But at a tennis party in Cologne, he was able to persuade the Commander-in-chief (C-in-C) of the British Army of Occupation, Field Marshal Sir William Robertson, to add his name to the list.

 After graduating from the Staff College, he was appointed brigade major in the 17th Infantry Brigade in January 1921.
-The brigade was stationed in County Cork, Ireland, carrying out counter-insurgency operations during the final stages of the Irish War of Independence.
+The brigade was stationed in County Cork, Ireland, carrying out counter-guerilla operations during the final stages of the Irish War of Independence.

-Montgomery came to the conclusion that the conflict could not be won without harsh measures, and that self-government for Ireland was the only feasible solution; in 1923, after the establishment of the Irish Free State and during the Irish Civil War, Montgomery wrote to Colonel Arthur Ernest Percival of the Essex Regiment:
+Montgomery came to the conclusion that the conflict could not be won without harsh measures, and that self-government for Ireland was the only feasible solution; in 1923, after the establishment of the Irish Free State and during the Irish Civil War, Montgomery wrote to Colonel Arthur Percival of the Essex Regiment:

-In one noteworthy incident on 2 May 1922, Montgomery led a force of 60 soldiers and 4 armoured cars to the town of Macroom to search for four British officers who were missing in the area.
+In one noteworthy incident on 2 May 1922, Montgomery led a force of 60 soldiers and four armoured cars to the town of Macroom to search for four British officers who were missing in the area.
 While he had hoped the show of force would assist in finding the men, he was under strict orders not to attack the IRA.
-On arriving in the town square in front of Macroom Castle he summoned the IRA commander, Charlie Browne, to parley.
-At the castle gates Montgomery spoke to Browne explaining what would happen should the officers not be released.
-Once finished Browne responded with his own ultimatum to Montgomery to "leave town within 10 minutes".
+On arriving in the town square in front of Macroom Castle, he summoned the IRA commander, Charlie Browne, to parley.
+At the castle gates Montgomery spoke to Browne, explaining what would happen should the officers not be released.
+Once finished, Browne responded with his own ultimatum to Montgomery to "leave town within 10 minutes".
 Browne then turned heels and returned to the Castle.
-At this point another IRA officer, Pat O'Sullivan, whistled to Montgomery drawing his attention to scores of IRA volunteers who had quietly taken up firing positions all around the square - surrounding Montgomery's forces.
+At this point another IRA officer, Pat O'Sullivan, whistled to Montgomery drawing his attention to scores of IRA volunteers who had quietly taken up firing positions all around the square—surrounding Montgomery's forces.
 Realising his precarious position, Montgomery led his troops out of the town, a decision which raised hostile questions in the House of Commons but was later approved by Montgomery's own superiors.
 Unknown to Montgomery at this time, the four missing officers had already been executed.

 In May 1923, Montgomery was posted to the 49th (West Riding) Infantry Division, a Territorial Army (TA) formation.
 He returned to the 1st Battalion, Royal Warwickshire Regiment in 1925 as a company commander and was promoted to major in July 1925.
 From January 1926 to January 1929 he served as Deputy Assistant Adjutant General at the Staff College, Camberley, in the temporary rank of lieutenant-colonel.